soerjo/soerjo/README.md

 WebDeveloper - UI/UX - Fullstack
 -----------------------------

 i've been learning to code for 2 year.
-I loved Design with Figma for my other job as freelance designer.
 I started my career as frontend with ReactJs and Nextjs.
-Now I'm in learning nodejs with nestjs framework for fullstack.
+Now I'm as Backend Developer with nodejs and nestjs framework.

 * 🌍  I'm based in indonesia, Banten, South Tangerang
 * ✉️  You can contact me at [ryohastomo@gmail.com](mailto:ryohastomo@gmail.com)
-* 🧠  I'm learning nestjs framework
+* 🧠  I'm in learning Java Spring and Go
 * 🤝  I'm open to collaborating on react web, nestjs backend and react-native project

 ### Skills